 - Meet your workflow needs with mobile stands, wall mounts and integrated exam systems

-- Secure patient information with data encryption and additional security features approved by the U.S. Department of Defense (DoD)
+- Secure patient information with data encryption and additional security features specified by the U.S. Department of Defense (DoD)

 Are you manually assessing respiration rate?

 Spot check respiration rate is now at your fingertips.
-Automate your workflow to standardize protocols and avoid transcription errors by adding the Masimo® RRp® sensor to your Connex Spot Monitor.
+Allow this spot check monitor to automate your workflow by standardizing protocols and avoiding transcription errors by adding the Masimo® RRp® sensor to your Connex Spot Monitor.

 Redefining the Point of Care